Weather and Climate

-The ocean is also the source of most of the Peninsula’s weather systems.
-Great storm clouds brimming with moisture move inland and run into the foothills of the Olympic Mountains.
-The mountains force clouds upward.
+The ocean is also the source of most of the Olympic Peninsula’s weather systems.
+Great storm clouds brimming with moisture move inland and run into the foothills of the Olympic Mountains—the mountains force clouds upward.
 As the air gets colder and air pressure decreases, these storm clouds cannot hold as much moisture and the water falls as rain in the lowlands and snow in the high country.
-The west side valleys in Olympic National Park are the wettest spots in the continental United States.
-The Hoh Rain Forest records an average of almost 12 feet (3.6 meters) of rain every year!
+The west-side valleys in Olympic National Park are the wettest spots in the continental United States.
+The Hoh Rain Forest records an average of almost 12 feet (3.6 meters) of rain every year.
 Mount Olympus, the Peninsula’s highest point at 7,980 feet (2,432 meters), is estimated to get over 50 feet (18 meters) of snow!

 an average of 30-35 feet (10 m) of snow annually.
-The northeastern parts of the Olympic Peninsula lie in a dry rainshadow.
-The town of Sequim gets only 16 inches (41 cm) of rain a year.
-Farmers irrigate their fields and a few prickly pear cactus grow there, less than 35 miles (56 km) from lush temperate rain forests!
+The northeastern parts of the Olympic Peninsula lie in a dry rain shadow.
+The town of Sequim gets roughly 16 inches (41 cm) of rain a year.
+Farmers irrigate their fields and a few prickly pear cactus plants grow there, less than 35 miles (56 km) from lush temperate rain forests!

 Is Olympic National Park large enough to give its resident species places to survive in a changing world?
 The diversity of landscapes and rainfall patterns here may provide a small buffer for the natural world as the human community makes decisions about addressing climate change.
-Choices we all make today may help species cope, so that our grandchildren can still experience the diverse wonder of Olympic.
+Choices we all make today may help species cope, so our grandchildren can also experience the diverse wonder of Olympic.

-Last updated: February 9, 2018
+Last updated: November 9, 2021